 Many a seasoned trader falls into a set of traps.
 It goes like this.
 They develop a plan, habit and technique that makes them profitable and by repeating the latter they become more profitable.
 Hey, that’s like going to work as an employee.
 You’re doing the same set of things every day and you gets your money at the end of the month.
 And becuz you’ve been a good boy or girl, you gets a promotion and more pay.
 The difference with financial trading is that your earnings are not strictly limited by some salary scale.
 Some traders say that their earnings rate is limited by the capital they have to play with.
 I cannot argue with that because it is a mathematical truth.

 But what if your earnings in trading was limited to a certain growth curve just because you adopted one narrow set of strategies or methods?
 What if you woke up 10 years later and realised suddenly that by adopting additional different strategies or methods, you could have been five times better off?
 Well, no turning back the clock – for sure!

-This is what I’m talking about: your only mindset in trading – your prime mindset, is to make big money.
+This is what I’m talking about: your mindset in trading – your prime mindset, is to make big money.
+We all know that.
 You may start of small.
+However, overemphasis on making profits is a trap.
 You should be properly disciplined and all that, but at the end of 15 years you want to make it big – else stay in your day job and just climb the ladder.
 In order to make this ‘big money’ you have to ask a simple question, will my current rate of earnings from trading bring me to where I want to be in 10 to 15 years (or whatever).
 If yes – then do no more.
 But if no, then you decide if you need something more or something differently.

 I assert that sound traders are receptive to new information and learning new techniques in trading.
 See also: Desirable psychological characteristics for traders.
 I say, ‘Do not limit yourself by any set of mindsets, or what other people say’.